NovaForgeCtrl/LUMS/install.md

 ---

-### 3.3 Linux Agent
+### 4.3 Linux Agent

 The LUMS agent is responsible for:

-* Collecting system information
+* collecting system information
-* Detecting installed packages
+* detecting installed packages
-* Detecting available updates
+* detecting available updates
-* Reporting client status
+* reporting client status
-* Sending data to the LUMS server
+* sending data to the LUMS server
-* Communicating through Bearer authentication
+* communicating through Bearer authentication

 The reporting agent and execution watcher are separate components.